Frequently Asked Questions

 Researchers from

-Australian-based research groups and research consortia can obtain an Apollo Instance by applying for an account at the
+can obtain an Apollo Instance by applying for an account at the

-sign up webpage.
+.
 Further details can be found in the

-Getting Started tab.
+Getting Started tab

 Apollo Service Terms of Use and Policies

-or applicable laws, the Australian BioCommons reserves the right,
+or applicable laws, Australian BioCommons reserves the right, without notice, to restrict or remove access.

-No. The service is fully subsidised for Australian researchers and
+No. The service is fully subsidised for Australian researchers and their collaborators thanks to:

 National Collaborative Research Infrastructure Strategy (NCRIS)